Using HyperQueue and local disk to process many small files efficiently

 💬 HyperQueue is a tool for efficient sub-node task scheduling and well suited for task farming and running embarrassingly parallel jobs.

-💬 In this example, we have a large number of files (4000+) which we want to convert to another format.
+💬 In this example, we have more than 4000 files which we want to convert to another format.

-• The files represent SMILES strings (a line notation encoding the two-dimensional structure of a molecule) which we want to convert into a three-dimensional coordinate format
+• Each file contains a SMILES string (an ASCII notation encoding the two-dimensional structure of a molecule) which we want to convert into a three-dimensional coordinate format.

-• Since the workflow involves many small files, we will utilize the fast local disk to avoid stressing the parallel file system
+• Since the workflow involves many small files, we will also demonstrate the usage of the fast local disk to avoid stressing the parallel file system.

 The workflow of this exercise